UjjwalKandel2000/Machine-conditions-monitoring/README.md

 # Machine-conditions-monitoring
-To give a brief itroduction of this project you can refer to the description below.
+To give a brief introduction of this project you can refer to the description below.
 - `Deployment strategy` :
   - GitHub page
   - PowerPoint